 Her first foray into entrepreneurship came when she began a consulting company handling sponsorship sales and event management work.
 Then a year later along with her husband she bought a successful local tradeshow.
-In just three years she doubled attendance and sponsorship, and sold the show for a profit.
+In just three years she doubled attendance and sponsorship and sold the show for a profit.

 That profit allowed her to fund Boogie Wipes.
-With a second baby in tow Mindee went to work researching and validating her idea.
+With a second baby in tow, Mindee went to work researching and validating her idea.

 Though her business was a success it also taught her some tough lessons about business and motherhood.
 She made several unwise business decisions, lost touch with the real reason why she wanted a business in the first place, sold the company without any financial security and was forced to file bankruptcy.
 She eventually rebounded with knowledge only gained from such a wild ride.

-She began Juicebox Consulting to help moms learn about implementing their ideas,as well as the and the ins and outs of manufacturing, profitability, patents, and all the nuts and bolts of business.
+She began Juicebox Consulting to help moms learn about implementing their ideas,as well as the and the ins and outs of manufacturing, profitability, patents, and all the nuts and bolts of the business.

 Her own experience taught her there is more to being a boss when you also have a family.
-That’s why Juicebox Consulting also helps moms create points of fulfillment, learn ways to talk to their spouse about what they dream of doing, and develop a realistic schedule, so they can sync their business and life expectations.
+That’s why Juicebox Consulting also helps moms create points of fulfilment, learn ways to talk to their spouse about what they dream of doing, and develop a realistic schedule, so they can sync their business and life expectations.